Mothra (film): Alternate ending

 Toho had deemed Mothra's attack on New Kirk City too expensive and advised Honda and Sekizawa to write a more budget friendly climax.
 The new ending had Nelson and his crew take Shinji hostage near a volcano, which Nelson falls into after Mothra flaps her wings.
 Toho's contract with Columbia Pictures stipulated that the climax needed to take place in an American-style city.
 Toho sent a letter to Columbia Pictures requesting approval to change the climax but rather than wait for a reply, Toho instructed Honda to proceed with principal photography as planned.
 The new ending was the first scene to be filmed in Kagoshima Prefecture near Mount Kirishima.
 However, around the same time, Columbia Pictures denied Toho's request for alterations.
 Surviving images of the alternate ending appeared in official publicity materials; however, the footage was never developed.

 While filming the alternate ending, the Nelson dummy used to be plunged into the volcano was later found by locals, who believed it to be a suicide.
-Authorities retrieved the "body", which led to Honda and his crew to be "roundly scolded".
+Authorities retrieved the "body", which led to Honda and his crew being "roundly scolded".